tabahi/tabahidocs/docs/getting-started.md

 * Set telegram notification for any variable value change.
 * You can run scripts on the server to avoid overloading small devices with heavy computing.
 * Easily send messages from one device to another without a direct link between them.
-* Check weather forecast and sun timings.
+* Check the weather forecast and sun timings.
 * View device activity on the UDP monitor to debug it (similar to Serial Monitor).
 * Over-the-Air (OTA) updates for ESP32 and ESP8266.